cesar-douady/open-lmake/doc/src/job_execution.md

 The job execution is successful (but see above) if the interpreter return code is 0.

+If the open-lmake lib dir is listed in `$PYTHONPATH` and python is launched without the `-S` option, the import machinery processing described below is performed automatically.
+This is achieved because open-lmake lib dir contains a `usercustomize.py` file automatically launched by python upon startup (unless with `-S' option is given).
+This module manages to call the following such module in `sys.path` so that besides proper deps management, it is fully transparent.

+This is easily achieved by declaring such rules as deriving from `PyRule` (or `Py2Rule` if python2 is called).

+If not automatic (`$PYHTONPATH` does not contain open-lmake lib dir or python is launched with `-S`), user should manage to call `lmake.import_machinery.fix_import()` to ensure proper deps management.

 ## [if cmd is a function](unit_tests/basics.html#:~:text=class%20CatPy%28Cat%2CPyRule%29%20%3A%20target%20%3D%20%27%7BFile1%7D%2B%7BFile2%7D%5Fpy%27%20def%20cmd%28%29%20%3A%20for%20fn%20in%20%28FIRST%2CSECOND%29%20%3A%20with%20open%28fn%29%20as%20f%20%3A%20print%28f%2Eread%28%29%2Cend%3D%27%27%29)

 In that case, this attribute is called to run the job.